ShenDezhou/thunet-tutorial/README.md

+# What is THUNET?
+A deep learning net/framework named "TsingHua University NET", short for "THUNET", is for non-commercial, educational, scientific purpose for the deep learning community.

-# This tutorial shows how to build a neural network with THUNET.
+# How to build a neural network with THUNET?
+Next, I will explain how to use THUNET to build a model to compute XOR operator.

-## XOR learning
+## Tutorial-1: XOR operand
-In `XOR` lesson, we can build a model which can make XOR operand.
-The XOR operand in Computer Science is that: it tells two operators if they are different or not.
+The XOR operand is that: it tells two operands if they are different or not.
 Specifically, 1 xor 0 makes 1, and 0 xor 0 makes 0.

+## What You Can Learn?
+In this tutorial, I am telling how to build a model to act as 'XOR' operator, which is a common problem in Computer Science.
+After finishing the lesson, readers should be able to create Activation, Loss, Layer, Scheduler and Optimizer objects, which are key components of the deep learning network.
+Readers will learn how to prepare data and train the model.
+And in the end, readers have a clear understanding that the model layers' Forward, Backward and Update process.

 ### Preparation
 We should make a python environment ready.
-According to THUNET's guideline, the following python versions are suffice: 2.7, 3.5, 3.6, 3.7, 3.8, 3.9, 3.10.
+According to [THUNET's guideline](https://pypi.org/project/thunet), the following python versions are required: 2.7, 3.5, 3.6, 3.7, 3.8, 3.9, or 3.10.

-### Python Packages
+### Python Packages Install
-Install these packages by pip command:
+Install the package by pip command:
 `pip install thunet`

+### Network Detail
+If you are not interested in details, you can skip this part.

-### Loss function
+#### Loss function
 loss_func = CrossEntropy()

-### Scheduler
+#### Scheduler
 sch = ConstantScheduler(lr=0.01)

-### Optimizer
+#### Optimizer
 fc1_adam = Adam(lr=0.01, lr_scheduler=sch)
 fc2_adam = Adam(lr=0.01, lr_scheduler=sch)

-### Neural Layer
+#### Neural Layer
 fc_layer1 = FullyConnected(16, act_fn=Tanh(), optimizer=fc1_adam)
 fc_layer2 = FullyConnected(2, act_fn=Tanh(), optimizer=fc2_adam)
 sm_layer = Softmax()

-### Data preparation
+#### Data preparation
 X = [[0, 1],
      [1, 0],
      [0, 0],